isabella232/presence-calling-android/README.md

     </RelativeLayout>

 Each item in the list will use the layout in **user_list_item.xml**.
-This will be very simple - just the text of the username:
+This will be very simple, just the text of the username:

     <TextView xmlns:android="http://schemas.android.com/apk/res/android"
           android:id="@+id/userListItem"